Saving Your Life After Loving A Borderline

 react to the slightest frustration or disappointment, by hating

-dime; within the vernacular of borderline pathology,
+on a dime!
+Within the vernacular of borderline pathology,

 this love you/hate you phenomenon is referred to as 'splitting.'

 have been torturing men, probably since time began.
-If you're a
+If you're

-sixties; Build Me Up Buttercup, by The
+late sixties; Build Me Up Buttercup,

-it all.
+say it all.
 It may cheer you up a bit, so take a second, and listen